kgrz97/Motion_Detection_System/README.md

 Device is prepared to work outside.

-Device to work need a sim card.
+Device needs a sim card to work properly.